 Riding house Café

 Why: Carefully balancing nostalgic classic Christmas cooking, the Riding House Café is ideal for anyone who likes to stick to the traditional line up.
-In the festive feast box you’ll find a gorgeous Norfolk bronze turkey as well as all the trimmings like pigs in blankets, glazed sprouts and a selection of condiments.
-Veggies are also catered for by way of a truffled mushroom Wellington, and pud is a sticky toffee sponge.
-For those looking for a little extra treat there’s also a luxury version which includes Champagne, mince pies and more on top of the main event.
+In the festive feast box last year there was a gorgeous Norfolk bronze turkey as well as all the trimmings like pigs in blankets, glazed sprouts and a selection of condiments.
+Veggies were also catered for by way of a truffled mushroom Wellington, and pud was a sticky toffee sponge.
+We're hoping for more of the same this year, and for those looking for a little extra treat there was also a luxury version which included Champagne, mince pies and more on top of the main event.
 All elements come prepared with this Christmas dinner delivery, so that your commitment to the cooking can be as minimal and fuss free as possible.
-You’ll also receive a game to play around the table, a festive playlist and some gorgeous seasonal table decorations to round things off nicely.
+If it's the same as 2020's offering, you'll also receive a game to play around the table, a festive playlist and some gorgeous seasonal table decorations to round things off nicely.

 How much: From £80 for two people